 About one in four adults over age 65 falls each year.
 The reasons are often a mix of health conditions and environmental risks:

-• Household hazards: Cluttered floors, loose rugs, and poor lighting all add unnecessary risk.
+Household hazards: Cluttered floors, loose rugs, and poor lighting all increase the risk of injury.

 The consequences of a fall go beyond physical injury.
 Many older adults lose confidence afterward and limit their activities, which can lead to isolation, further weakness, and a cycle of reduced independence.